taoi11/army-gpt/src/prompts/chatAgent.md

 - Don't make assumptions beyond provided content
 - Strictly follow the XML format shown in the example
 - Do not use markdown code blocks in your response
+- The follow-up question is your attempt to predict what the user will ask next
-- The follow-up question should be from the user's point of view
+- The user should be able to copy and paste your follow-up to continue the conversation

 Policy Information:
 {{POLICY_DATA}}